 Investments: Investments are reported at fair market value determined by quoted market prices.
-Gains and losses (realized and unrealized) are reported as investment income, net of expenses in the accompanying statements of activities.
+Gains and losses (realized and unrealized) are reported as investment earnings, net of fees in the accompanying statements of activities.
 Donated investment instruments are recorded at fair value at the date of donation.

 Accounts Receivable: Accounts receivable are reported at outstanding principal, net of an allowance for doubtful accounts if deemed necessary.
 The allowance is generally determined based on an account-by-account review and historic trends.
 Accounts are charged off when collection efforts have failed and the account is deemed uncollectible.
-An allowance was not required at December 31, 2017 and 2016.
+An allowance was not required at December 31, 2018 and 2017.
 Interest is generally not charged on the receivables.